rcsoccersim/manual/source/soccerserver.rst

 issued or **point_to_duration** cycles (20) pass.
 The second form disables a previous call of pointto.

-.. table:: Parameter for the turn neck command
+.. table:: Parameter for the pointto command

    +-------------------------------------------------+-----------+
    |Parameter in ``server.conf``                     | Value     |